 Afterwards the pillar had been broken in the middle, and laid on the ground (that is, half of it), by a thunderbolt from a malicious dragon.
 Near this pillar was a small stream flowing south-east, and called by the people the Oil River.

-In 246 BC, Emperor Ashoka built four stupas and stone pillar during his visit to Lumbini.
-Many monasteries were built until the 9th century.
 However, Lumbini, the most important sacred place of Buddhist pilgrimage, was slowly converted into bush land and faded from memory for a long time after the visit of Ripu Malla.(13Jh. -14Jh.)
 The birthplace of the Buddha Sakyamuni little by little had fallen into oblivion.

 Some scholars link this fact to the revival of Hinduism and the Muslim invasions.
 Others have suggested that natural disasters, such as drought, famine, floods in the rainy season, or earthquakes caused people to abandon Lumbini.

-Apparently the mother, Maya came to be the focus of worship, and in the end was brought blood sacrifices as a Hindu Devi Rummindevi or Lumbini-devi, the goddess of Lumbini, a form of Bhagvati or Durga.
+Apparently mother, Maya came to be the focus of worship, and in the end was brought blood sacrifices as a Hindu Devi Rummindevi or Lumbini-devi, the goddess of Lumbini, a form of Bhagvati or Durga.

 After Lumbini was rediscovered, increasing numbers of scholars have made their way to it.
-One impressive report on the outward appearance of the site is provided by Levi, who journeyed with Dr. Fuehrer on the back of an elephant, first to what they supposed to be Kapilavastu, and from there thirty kilometers east to Lumbini.
+One impressive report on the outward appearance of the site is provided by Levi, who journeyed 1896, with Dr. Fuehrer on the back of an elephant, first to what they supposed to be Kapilavastu, and from there thirty kilometers east to Lumbini.

 There he found a fakir, as filthy as he was ignorant,